 Consider a blind date: if you bang on tirelessly about how wonderful you are, what are your chances of a second date?
 Pretty small.
-On a date, the strategy might be to listen - simply because 'doing some research' smacks of stalking - but during an interview, we definitely need to adopt the traits of a stalker.
+On a date, the strategy might be to listen – simply because ‘doing some research’ smacks of stalking – but before an application or interview, we definitely need to adopt the traits of a stalker.

 Why?
-Well, first of all, you need to make sure you're happy about working for the company in question.
-You might think that 'any job will do' right now, but it won't take long for the sparkle to wear off if you're not a good fit for the company (and vice versa).
-OK, if it doesn't work out you can just move on, but do you really want your CV littered with short-term stays as you work your way around the training industry, looking for the right partner?
+Well, first, you need to make sure you’re happy about working for the company in question.
+It won’t take long for the sparkle to wear off if you’re not a good fit for the company (and vice versa).
+OK, if it doesn’t work out you can just move on, but do you really want your CV littered with short-term stays as you work your way around the L&D sector, looking for the right partner?
 You owe it to yourself to get it right as much as you owe it to a potential employer.

 Don’t assume that you know your potential employer

-Also, it always pays to be informed at interviews.
+It always pays to be informed at interviews.
 They need to hear about you, but it will impress them more to hear what you know about their organisation.
-If you've worked in the training industry for a while, you might be tempted to get by on what you think you know about an organisation, but this is an approach fraught with risk.
-It's likely you work (or have worked) for a competitor, so much of what you know may actually be gossip, rumour or propaganda.
-Open your mind and be positive; the company may be totally different - or may have changed considerably since your view was formulated.
-You also don't want to be airing such negative views at an interview with an 'I understand your problems and can fix them' approach - you won't be thanked.
+If you’ve worked in the L&D sector for a while, you might be tempted to get by on what you think you know about an organisation, but this is an approach fraught with risk.
+It’s possible you work (or have worked) for a competitor, so much of what you know may be gossip, rumour or propaganda.
+Open your mind and be positive; the company may be totally different – or may have changed considerably since your view was formulated.
+You also don’t want to be airing such negative views at an interview with an ‘I understand your problems and can fix them’ approach – you won’t be thanked.
 Your interviewer is likely to be wondering why, if you think the company is below par, do you want a job with them?
-Of course, it comes across as arrogant to know all the answers when you've not even taken a look under the bonnet.
-Far better to do some solid research - find out what the company is doing well, praise it, and then suggest some ways in which it could be done better.
+Of course, it comes across as arrogant to ‘know all the answers’ when you’ve not even looked under the bonnet.
+Far better to do some solid research – find out what the company is doing well, praise it, and then suggest some ways in which it could be done better.
 You can then flatter and offer value, based on an informed position, rather than firing off suggestions based on assumptions.

 Find out where their business is going

-It helps to discover a company's passions (yes, companies do have these) and align yourself to them.
-A training company that's moving into soft skills is going to feel better about a product trainer who 'is really interested in soft skills and wants to expand into that area' than one who wants to just do the same job forever.
-Companies like people who can adapt, those who relish change: because it's during periods of change that most people become unsettled and switch jobs out of uncertainty, simply because change itself can be challenging.
+It helps to discover a company’s passions (yes, companies do have these) and align yourself to them.
+An L&D provider or department that’s moving into a new skills area is going to feel better about someone who is really interested in that and wants to expand into it than one who wants to just do the same job forever.
+Companies like people who can adapt, those who relish change: because it’s during periods of change that most people become unsettled and switch jobs out of uncertainty, simply because change itself can be challenging.
 Embracing change is a positive trait and one that companies generally welcome.

 Ask questions and listen

-These days, thankfully, the Internet takes the sting out of research - but don't just browse around your potential employer's Web site.
-Look around news sites, forums, blogs, research sites - things which directly relate to the company, but also things which relate to its services, products, customers and markets.
-Your research isn't just about the company itself, because the company doesn't work in a vacuum.
-You may even want to pop into one of its training centres and pick up some literature - you'll get a different feel from this and your extra efforts won't go unrecognised.
+These days, thankfully, the good old Interweb takes the sting out of research – but don’t just browse around your potential employer’s website.
+Look around news sites, forums, blogs, research sites – things which directly relate to the company, but also things which relate to its services, products, customers and markets.
+Your research isn’t just about the company itself – because the company doesn’t work in a vacuum.
+Download some literature and watch their promotional videos.
+Your extra efforts won’t go unrecognised.